RESIDENT SCREENING GUIDELINES:

 D. Criminal Background Check: A criminal background check will be run on each applicant.
 It is the interest and objective of Landings Management to preserve resident safety and protect property.
 During the criminal background assessment Landings Management will consider additional information that is relevant and mitigating to applicants with prior convictions.
 Applicants convicted of the illegal manufacture or distribution of a controlled substance as defined in section 102 of the Controlled Substances Act will be automatically denied.

-H. MILITARY SERVICE MEMBER CLAUSE: The following military clause will be included in the lease agreement of all military members.
+- MILITARY SERVICEMEMBER CLAUSE: The following military clause will be included in the lease agreement of all military members.

 Certain tenants may have the right to terminate this Lease under Section 535 of the Servicemembers Civil Relief Act (SCRA).
 The right to terminate this Lease under the SCRA applies to: